Venice buses and vaporettos

 If it goes bloop and there’s a red light, then the ticket is not valid for this bus or you’ve run out of tickets on the card… Or it’s just already validated.
 In that case, it reads Titolo già validata.
 You just have to look closely at the little window of the machine.
 If so, you can sit down and enjoy the ride… if you find a free seat available, that is.

-At the bottom of the page, there is an informative Youtube video on the subject.
+At the bottom of the page, there is an informative YouTube video on the subject.

 Validating multiple tickets